-If you attempt to write processing functions that accept both Unicode and 8-bit strings, you will find your program vulnerable to bugs wherever you combine the two different kinds of strings.
-Python's default encoding is ASCII, so whenever a character with an ASCII value > 127 is in the input data, you'll get a UnicodeDecodeError because that character can't be handled by the ASCII encoding.
+If you attempt to write processing functions that accept both Unicode and byte strings, you will find your program vulnerable to bugs wherever you combine the two different kinds of strings.
+There is no automatic encoding or decoding if you do e.g. str + bytes, a TypeError is raised for this expression.